devilry/devilry-django/not_for_deploy/docs/user/admin/assignment/admin_manage_examiners_assignment.rst

 ================
 Manage examiners
 ================
-If you need information about the examiner role read the :ref:`role_examiner`.
+If you need information about the examiner role read :ref:`role_examiner` docs.

-If you need information aobut how to add examiners to a course, read the :ref:`admin_add_students_examiners_to_period`
+If you need information aobut how to add examiners to a course, read the :ref:`admin_add_students_examiners_to_period` docs.

 The menu item `Manage examiners` starts with two warnings when creating a new assignment.
 This is as it should be, since